open-source-tabletop/respawn/respawn.md

 Respawn is a small team skirmish game, requiring only 3 models per player, with influences from popular online FPS games.
 Respawn uses the Cadence Wargame System core rules, which can be found at [Cadence.Games](https://cadence.games).

-Respawn is best played on a 2ft x 3ft or similar sized area.
+Respawn is best played on a 2ft x 3ft or similar sized area and should include plenty of line of sight blocking terrain.
 Each game of Respawn lasts for 4 rounds.
 Models in Respawn are referred to throughout as **Characters**.

 ### Killing Characters